Cory Alexander

 Cory Lynn Alexander (born June 22, 1973) is an American former professional basketball player who is a college basketball analyst for ESPN.
 He was a Parade and McDonald's All-American while he played basketball at Oak Hill Academy.
 Alexander played college basketball for the Virginia Cavaliers and was selected in the 1995 NBA draft by the San Antonio Spurs.
 He played seven seasons in the National Basketball Association (NBA) with the Spurs, Denver Nuggets, Orlando Magic and Charlotte Bobcats.
 Alexander also played in the NBA Development League and overseas in Italy.

-After his playing retirement, Alexander worked as an analyst for the University of Virginia radio network and the Raycom Sports-produced ACC Network.
+After retiring as a player, Alexander worked as an analyst for the University of Virginia radio network and the Raycom Sports-produced ACC Network.
 He joined ESPN in 2009 as a college basketball analyst.

 Early life

-Alexander developed his passion for basketball through playing at a YMCA in Waynesboro, Virginia, where a man his mother dated served as the program director.
+Alexander developed his passion for basketball through playing at a YMCA in Waynesboro, Virginia, where a man his mother, Bonita Wallace, dated served as the program director.
 He started his high school basketball career at Waynesboro High School.
 Alexander transferred to Flint Hill School for his junior season and emerged as among the top college basketball prospects.

 Alexander transferred to Oak Hill Academy for his senior season in 1990–91.
 He had played as a shooting guard throughout his high school career but moved to point guard at Oak Hill Academy.
 Alexander averaged 15.9 points, 9.4 assists and 2.9 rebounds per game during his senior season.
 He was selected as a member of the Parade All-American first-team and played in the 1991 McDonald's All-American Game.

 Alexander narrowed his college basketball team decision down to the Virginia Cavaliers and Arizona Wildcats.
 He chose to play for the Cavaliers and attend the University of Virginia which was close to his home.